 Do you know what guilt makes better?
 Nothing at all.
 It adds a whole lot of perpetual emotion to an already uncomfortable situation, and it tends to push you into a place where you’re using terms like ‘failure’ to describe what happened.
-Guilt takes a blow at you self-esteem and influences the choices you make following a speed bump.
-I want to ensure that you’re in a positive place after a setback, so that you can keep moving forward.
+Guilt takes a blow at your self-esteem and influences the choices you make following a speed bump.
+I want to ensure that you’re in a positive place after a setback so that you can keep moving forward.
 Accept the situation and move on.
 It’s not as easy to do as it is to conceptualise, but it IS possible with practice.

 2) Start over at the next meal

-Sometimes, you speed bumps extend themselves graciously from one meal to one week.
+Sometimes, your speed bumps extend themselves graciously from one meal to one week.
 You know how it goes.
 It’s that, “I’ll start over on Monday” mentality, which closely ties into diet mentality.
 That’s a big no-no!

 Feeling restricted or feeling like you’re under a time limit to squeeze in all that unhealthy eating gives you an excuse to continue with your indulgence.
 It’s okay to hit a speed bump that lasts a little longer than you intend it to, but keep in mind the best time to “start over” is at the next meal.

 If you’re feeling uninspired to do so, head to the store and pick up some of the most colourful produce you can find.
 Get excited to get in the kitchen by looking up a new recipe.
 Load up on green veggies to help replenish and feel nourished.
 You don’t have to wait until tomorrow or next week.
 Try my simple kale, chicken and apple salad.